Skip to main content

 • character development

-• “While this game may not be for everyone, I can say it is absolutely gorgeous and drags you into the story with their beautiful music and deep character developments as you play along, without ever feeling like it's a chore.”
+• “While this game may not be for everyone, I can say it is absolutely gorgeous and drags you into the story with beautiful music and deep character developments as you play along, without ever feeling like it's a chore.”

 • “There is little character development of the cast.”